dowjones/opensearch-blog/BLOG.md

 With OpenTelmetry as the core of our pipeline we still needed to decide on the sink for our traces, tools to vizualize, query on the traces, and tools that help in exporting these traces to create a Federated architecture.
 After much deliberation, we decided on the following componets:

 - **Opentelemetry** for creation, propagation, collection, processing and exporting trace data.

+OpenTelemetry (OTEL) was formed by the merging of OpenTracing and OpenCensus.
+Currently a CNCF incubating project and its second most active in terms of contributions; Kubernetes being the first.
+OTEL since its inception aimed to offer a single set of APIs and libraries that standardise how you collect and transfer telemetry data.

 - **AWS opensearch** (formerly elasticsearch) as the sink for the traces

+Opensearch is a community-driven, open source search and analytics suite derived from Apache 2.0 licensed Elasticsearch 7.10.2 & Kibana 7.10.2.
+Additonaly it comes with managed Trace Analytics plugin and a visualization and user interface, OpenSearch Dashboards.

 - **Data prepper** and **Jaeger** to re-format opentelemetry trace data and export it to opensearch in formats that both kibana and jaeger understand.
 (This should go away soon as both jaeger and AWS kibana will natively be able to use otlp traces)
-- **Trace Analytics Plugin** for opensearch and Jaeger to vizualize and query traces

-OpenTelemetry (OTEL) was formed by the merging of OpenTracing and OpenCensus.
-Currently a CNCF incubating project and its second most active in terms of contributions; Kubernetes being the first.
-OTEL since its inception aimed to offer a single set of APIs and libraries that standardise how you collect and transfer telemetry data.

 Jaeger with its community engagement and helping track and measure requests and transactions by analyzing end-to-end data from service call chains so they can better understand latency issues in microservice architectures.
 Its exclusively meant for distributed tracing and provides a simple web UI that can be used to see traces and spans across services.
 Trace Analytics plugin and Jaeger enables views of each individual trace in a waterfall-style graph of all the related trace and span executions (similar to jaeger), which makes to easy to identify all the service invocations for each trace, time spent in each service and each span, and the payload content of each span, including errors.

+Data Prepper is a new component of opensearch that receives trace data from the OpenTelemetry collector, and aggregates, transforms, and normalizes it for analysis and visualization in Kibana

+- **Trace Analytics Plugin** for opensearch and Jaeger to vizualize and query traces

 The Trace Analytics plugin also aggregates trace data into Trace Group views and Service Map views, to enable monitoring insights of application performance on trace data.
 By going beyond the ability to search and analyze individual traces, these features enable developers to proactively identify application performance issues, not just react to problems when they occur.

-Data Prepper is a new component of opensearch that receives trace data from the OpenTelemetry collector, and aggregates, transforms, and normalizes it for analysis and visualization in Kibana

-Lastly, Opensearch is a community-driven, open source search and analytics suite derived from Apache 2.0 licensed Elasticsearch 7.10.2 & Kibana 7.10.2.
-Additonaly it comes with managed Trace Analytics plugin and a visualization and user interface, OpenSearch Dashboards.

 #### Architecture

 Once we got the components for the pipeline pencilled in, the remaining work to get these components to play nice with each others and scale to our requirement.
-The pipeline was launched to production and has been processing 4-6 tb of trace data daily.
-In a nutshell Applications use opentelemetry libraries/API to instrument traces and send it to open telemetry agents.
-Opentelemetry agents to batch and send traces from microservices to the opnetelemetry gateway collector.
-The collectors sample the traces and export them to backends which in our case is data prepper and jaeger collector.
-These backends format and batch push the data to opensearch.
-Lastly, we have Trace Analytics pluign for Kibana and Jaeger vizualizing this data from opensearch and queried by our internal users
+The tracing pipeline was launched in production and has been processing 4-6 tb of trace data daily.
+In a nutshell:

+**&#8594;** Applications use opentelemetry libraries/API to instrument traces and send it to open telemetry agents.

+**&#8594;** Opentelemetry agents batch and send traces from microservices to the opnetelemetry gateway collector.

+**&#8594;** The collectors sample the traces and export them to backends which in our case are data prepper and jaeger collector.
+These backends transform and export the data to opensearch.

+**&#8594;** At the end, we have Trace Analytics pluign for Kibana and Jaeger vizualizing this data from opensearch and queried by our internal users

 <img src="img/tracing_step4.png" align="center" >

-Let's break down each component ...
+Let's break down each component now ...

 #### Breakdown